luminus-framework/luminus/resources/public/md/html_templating.md

+## Templating Options

+Luminus comes with the [Hiccup](https://github.com/weavejester/hiccup) dependency.
+If you're familiar with Hiccup then you can start using it out of the box.

+Hiccup usies standard Clojure data structures to represent its templates.
+On top of that, Hiccup provides a rich API of helper functions for generating common HTML elements.

+Luminus also packages [Clabango](https://github.com/danlarkin/clabango) as it provides a more familiar templating expereince for newcomers.

+You can choose to use either templating engine or combine them.
+Alternatively, you can choose to use a different templating engine alltogether.
+Two popular options are [Enlive](https://github.com/cgrand/enlive) and [Stencil](https://github.com/davidsantiago/stencil).

 ## HTML Templating Using Clabango

-[Clabango](https://github.com/danlarkin/clabango) is a Clojure implementation of the [Django template language](https://docs.djangoproject.com/en/1.4/topics/templates/).
+Clabango is a Clojure implementation of the [Django template language](https://docs.djangoproject.com/en/1.4/topics/templates/).
 If you're familiar with Django or similar templating languages such as [Smarty](http://www.smarty.net/) or [CheetahTemplate](http://www.cheetahtemplate.org/), you should feel right at home.

 ### Creating Templates